jordanosborn/tidal_tails/README.md

 Project executable located in bin directory and is called main.

 ### Acknowledgements
 Files in cmake folder are used to help cmake locate the various libraries used by this project, these files were not created by me and thanks must go to their respective authors.
-Licence texts accompany each file at the top of each file's source code.
+License texts accompany each file at the top of each file's source code.